markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

-# Lesson 1: Setting Up the Project
+# Lesson 1: Set Up the Project

 ## Introduction

-It's time to get our hands dirty with some real coding!
-We know this is a big undertaking, but thankfully Run Buddy's given us some leeway to learn as we build.
-In fact, many real-world companies understand that developers won't know everything upfront, and part of the development process is figuring out new technologies.
-Granted, as of today, we are brand new developers, so we have a much longer road ahead of us.
-As with any project, though, the key is to start small and spend the necessary time setting up the project correctly.
+Let's jump right in and get our hands dirty with some actual coding!
+We know this is a big undertaking for a newbie developer, but thankfully the app we're building—Run Buddy—gives us some leeway to learn as we build.

+In fact, many real-world companies don't expect developers to know everything up front.
+Part of the development process is figuring out new technologies.
+Granted, we are brand new developers, so we have a longer road ahead of us than a seasoned programmer learning a new tool.
+The key is to take it one step at a time and set up the project correctly.

 In this first lesson, we'll familiarize ourselves with some important tools and processes on our way to writing that first line of HTML code.

-## Getting Started with the Command Line
+## Get Started with the Command Line

-In the old days of computer usage, entering text-based commands on a black screen was the only way to interact with the system.
-There was no graphical user interface (also known as a GUI) with icons that could be clicked.
+In the old days, entering text-based commands on a black screen was the only way to interact with a computer.
+There was no graphical user interface (aka the GUI) with icons and buttons to click.
 Now that we have more powerful operating systems like Windows and macOS, most users never have to look at a command line interface (CLI).
 For developers, though, the command line (often called the terminal) is still a common tool for performing certain tasks.
 Later in the course, it will become integral to building full-stack applications.
 For now, we'll be using it to set up our project.

 Mac users, you already have a built-in Terminal app, which you can go ahead and launch now by searching for "terminal" in the Spotlight Search (the 🔍 icon in the top-right corner, or keyboard shortcut Command+Spacebar).